Implement Ransack Gem in Ruby on Rails

 Searching with Ransack in Ruby on Rails Application

-Ransack is a very powerful and feature-rich gem used widely by Rails community to implement advanced search capability in a Ruby on Rails application.
-You can create simple as well as advanced search forms for with this gem.
+Ransack gem is a very powerful and feature-rich gem used widely by Rails community to implement advanced search capability in a Ruby on Rails application.
+You can create simple as well as advanced search forms for with this Rails search gem.

-Let’s build a small search app using simple and advanced search options.
+Let’s build a small search app using simple and advanced search options for implementing search in Rails.

 First of all, add Ransack gem to your gemfile and bundle.